BestTimesToVisit.com Logo

 shopping

 Take a short trip to Manises, a town renowned for its exquisite ceramics for centuries.
-Browse the workshops and boutiques for unique hand-painted tiles, decorative plates, and tableware.
-Look for the 'Cerámica de Manises' mark to ensure authenticity and support local artisans.
+Browse the workshops and boutiques for unique, handcrafted tiles, bowls, and decorative pieces that reflect the region's rich artistic heritage.
+Look for the traditional 'azulejos' with their intricate patterns.

 Best time: Year-round